 The School Board of Marion County Food and Nutrition Service Department is committed to the nutrition and education of our students.
 Our mission is to provide nutritious meals that help boost student performance in the classroom.
 Parents and school nutrition professionals share the same vision to create healthy eating habits for life!

-All Elementary Schools, including Ft McCoy K-8 will provide healthy breakfasts and lunches each day at no charge for ALL students enrolled during the 2016-2017 School Year.
+Elementary Schools, including Fort McCoy K-8 and Hillcrest will provide healthy breakfasts and lunches each day at no charge for ALL students enrolled during the 2016-2017 School Year.
 This is a paperless alternative to free and reduced applications for Elementary students.
 Contact the Food Service District Office for additional information (352) 671-4190.

-USDA is an equal opportunity provider and employer.
+This institution is an equal opportunity provider.